easyservices/bpmn_editor/README.md

 Caution: this way of using the wep app can be deprecated at any time because of web browser security concerns.

+### As a docker

+Build using the Dockerfile from this repo and deploy the container in your own infrastructure.

 ## Building